 With a very solid academic foundation (MBA and CAE), including teaching university courses in Leadership, Business Strategy, and Consumer Behavior, he brings together the: academic, in determining a course of action to address a challenge; and the practical, in adding his experience to meeting the needs presented by the challenges.
 Dana authored the Membership Recruitment and Retention chapter in edition two of Canadian Association Management textbook and the ‘Fundraising’ chapter in edition one.
 He has authored articles on membership service, networking and service delivery and presented at conferences across Canada on the member experience, service delivery, volunteer management, relations and retention, technology and amalgamation.

-When she is not working hard, she is (albeit very slowly) undertaking home renovations, cooking up a storm and running.
+When she is not working hard, she is (albeit very slowly) undertaking home renovations, cooking up a storm, and chasing her two boys around.
 She also loves coffee, dogs, and appropriate use of the Oxford comma.

 Gisele has worked in both the association and corporate sectors for over 35 years.

 She specializes in developing and implementing systems and processes in the areas of finance, administration and membership management.
 Gisele has served as Administrator for a variety of associations including the Canadian Association of Broadcasters, the Canadian Broadcasters’ Rights Agency, the Canadian Organization of Medical Physicists and the Canadian College of Physicists in Medicine.